-Overview of Available Online Construction Management Degrees
+2020 Accredited Online Construction Management Degrees

-An associate degree in construction management will teach students to plan and schedule construction projects, deliver presentations, and supervise construction sites.
+As a vocational program, an associate degree in construction management will teach students to plan and schedule construction projects, deliver presentations, and supervise construction sites.
 The associate degree curriculum for construction management covers construction fundamentals and other areas, such as construction methods and materials, cost estimating, project scheduling, and safety planning and administration.

-CM bachelor’s programs equip students with fundamental skills in construction as well as business management knowledge.
+Construction management bachelor’s programs equip students with fundamental skills in construction as well as business management knowledge.
 Examples of some of the subjects covered during the bachelor’s program include building codes and standards, construction methods and materials, contract administration, and cost estimation and analysis.

 Master's degrees prepare students for advanced positions in construction management or construction academia and allow students to specialize in a particular area, such as real estate, construction technology, or finance.
 Courses may cover legal issues, business planning, land use analysis, and real estate development.
 Master’s programs require extensive research, and some programs require students to complete a thesis.

 Construction managers oversee the operations of construction projects.
-If you like working with your hands and have a passion for leading and being part of team, an associate degree program in this field could be an ideal educational route.
+If you like working with your hands and have a passion for leading and being part of team, an online associate degree program in this field could be an ideal educational route.
 The program takes two years to complete and contains up to 64 credit hours.
 Applicants need to have a high school diploma or equivalent to be accepted.

 Although a bachelor's degree is increasingly becoming the standard educational requirement for construction managers, associate degree programs can provide the field's fundamental concepts and enable students to transfer to undergraduate programs later.
 Associate degree programs introduce a wide range of relevant topics, such as contract negotiation, drafting, cost estimation, safety guidelines, and project management.
 They also help students develop employment assessment techniques.
 In addition, students must take classes in fundamentals of blueprint reading, principles of management and leadership, health regulations, introductory surveying and mapping, financial accounting, understanding soils and foundations, and drawings and specifications.

 Common career choices for associate degree holders in construction management include jobs as land developers, cost estimators, and construction contractors.
 Professionals who plan to advance in the industry should continue their education and pursue a bachelor's degree.
-CM graduates often become affiliated with organizations that support their career development, such as the Construction Management Association of America.
+Construction management graduates often become affiliated with organizations that support their career development, such as the Construction Management Association of America.

 The construction management bachelor's program teaches students the skills for managing complex construction projects.
 These programs take four years to complete; some are bachelor's-completion degrees that allow students to transfer credits from a two-year associate degree.
 Applicants do not need experience in construction, but they do need a high school diploma or GED, and some bachelor’s programs require scores from an ACT or SAT test.